 The Board has reviewed the materiality of any relationship that each of our directors has with the Company and has determined that each of Messrs.
-Villarreal, Blumenfeld, Melton and Safina, and Ms. Coleman, is "independent" in accordance with the Nasdaq Listing Rules.
+Villarreal, Melton and Safina, is "independent" in accordance with the Nasdaq Listing Rules.
 Mr. Galvin is not considered "independent" due to his executive position.
-As such independent directors comprise a majority of our Board and the members of our Audit, Compensation and Nominating, Environmental, Social and Corporate Governance Committees are fully independent.
+Mr. Blumenfeld is also not considered "independent" due to compensation he received from certain business relationships he has with us.
+As such independent directors comprise a majority of our Board and the members of our Audit, Compensation, and Nominating, Environmental, Social and Corporate Governance Committees are fully independent.